3rdWebCreator/notebook/content/blog-posts/good-magazines-have-bad-websites.md

 That was my goal for _Notebook._ After some subtle CSS alterations it pretty much looks like reader mode in Firefox.

 One little embellishment I did allow was a low highlight on the links.
-The CSS truck was inspired by a WordPress theme called [Patch](https://pixelgrade.com/themes/blogging/patch/).
+The styling was inspired by a WordPress theme called [Patch](https://pixelgrade.com/themes/blogging/patch/).
 I found a small description for how to achieve the effect [here](https://www.foxinfotech.in/2019/04/css-style-for-links-thick-underline-and-highlight-text-on-mouse-hover.html).

 Next I plan to get this thing hosted on [Fleek](https://fleek.co/).